Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: DOS in the crossed fields: case of graphene

 It is easy to see that for the collapsing spectrum $\mathcal{E}_n (\beta)$ and the degeneracy factor $\mathfrak{g} (\beta)$, the result can be obtained simply by replacing $E_M \to E_M (1-\beta^2)^{3/4}$.
 Similarly to the nonrelativistic DOS (\ref{DOS-2DEG-Gamma}), the DOS (per unit area) in crossed fields can be expressed in terms of the DOS (\ref{graphene-DOS-through-Gamma}) for a magnetic field only, where the representation involving the derivative with respect to the energy $\mathcal{E}$ is particularly useful for integration

 where we used $x_0 = - k_y l^2$.
 Then we obtain the following expression for the DOS

 where the function

-Analogously to the nonrelativistic case, the representation in (\ref{DOS-graphene-Gamma}) allows for an analytical investigation when the argument $z$ of the $\Gamma(z)$ function approaches infinity, using the asymptotic expansion (\ref{ln-Gamma-expand}).
-While in the nonrelativistic case this regime corresponds to the $H \to 0$ limit, for graphene, it can be reached by either taking $E_M \to 0$ or $|\beta| \to 1$.
+Similarly to the non-relativistic case, the representation in Eq.~(\ref{DOS-graphene-Gamma}) enables an analytical investigation when the argument $z$ of the function $\Gamma(z)$ approaches infinity, using the asymptotic expansion (\ref{ln-Gamma-expand}).
+While in the nonrelativistic case, this regime corresponds to the $H \to 0$ limit, for graphene, it can be reached by either taking $E_M \to 0$ or $|\beta| \to 1$.
 For the case of Landau level collapse, let us focus on the second limit.
 Assuming further that the width $\Gamma \to 0$, we obtain the following result